-Each year around the world, International Women's Day (IWD) is celebrated on March 8.
-Thousands of events occur not just on this day but throughout March to mark the economic, political and social achievements of women.
+Each year International Women's Day (IWD) is celebrated on March 8.
+The first International Women's Day was held in 1911.
+Thousands of events occur to mark the economic, political and social achievements of women.
 Organisations, governments, charities, educational institutions, women's groups, corporations and the media celebrate the day.
-Many groups around the world choose different themes each year relevant to global and local gender issues.

 - 2012: Empower Rural Women – End Hunger and Poverty